 Rotavirus, a name most despised by parents, is a highly infectious virus that causes diarrhea in children which can last up to two weeks.
 It also causes vomiting and high fever.
 Rotavirus can be so severe that children can quickly become dehydrated and need hospitalization.
 It can infect people of all ages but the infection most often occurs and is more severe in children less than 5 years of age.
 Worldwide Rotavirus is responsible for 611,000 childhood deaths out of which more than 80% occur in low-income countries.
 (Taneja and Malik, 2012)*.

-Symptoms of rotavirus infection include fever, nausea, vomiting, abdominal pain, severe watery diarrhea, irritability and it can be diagnosed by testing the sample of stool of the patient.
+Symptoms of rotavirus infection include fever, nausea, vomiting, abdominal pain, severe watery diarrhea, irritability and it can be diagnosed by testing the sample of the stool of the patient.
 The treatment includes antibiotic therapy along with extensive rehydration therapy because a child can quickly become dehydrated because of recurrent diarrhea and vomiting.

-This hydration can be achieved by taking in extra fluids in the form of water and ORS (oral rehydration solution) available as a powder as well as tetrapaks.
+This hydration can be achieved by taking in extra fluids in the form of water and ORS (oral rehydration solution) available as a powder as well as tetra paks.
 As the vomiting subsides the child should be put on a liquid diet which can include clear broths of chicken or vegetables, diluted fruit / vegetable juices, ORS.

-Foods to be avoided include: Raw vegetables & fruits, high fiber vegetables like tomatoes, beans, peas etc., whole grain cereals & their products, whole pulses & split pulses, dry fruits & nuts, fried and spicy foods, fatty & tough meats.
+Foods to be avoided include Raw vegetables & fruits, high-fiber vegetables like tomatoes, beans, peas, etc., whole grain cereals & their products, whole pulses & split pulses, dry fruits & nuts, fried and spicy foods, fatty & tough meats.

 How to prevent this infection?

 Get your baby vaccinated as it will prevent the infection or even if your baby gets the infection it will decrease the severity of it.
 But there is a small hitch; the vaccine cannot be given once your baby is 8 months old.
 If your baby has crossed this mark be extra cautious about wiping and cleaning baby’s and your hands before they eat.
-The same goes for food preparation at least till they cross 5 year mark.
+The same goes for food preparation at least till they cross the 5-year mark.

 8 children every 10 seconds will die of rotavirus infection before their 5th birthday.
 What we can do is to educate mothers to get their newborns vaccinated (remember it is only till 8 months) or to identify the symptoms and take timely medical aid.